 Visit Hunte’s Garden

-In the 1950s, Bajan horticulturist, Anthony Hunte, transformed an old gully in Saint Joseph into a flourishing tropical garden.
+In the 1950s, Bajan horticulturist, Anthony Hunte, transformed a gully in Saint Joseph into a flourishing tropical garden.
 Now, decades later, this humanmade oasis has prospered into a sanctuary of exotic botanicals sprouting alongside secluded walkways shaded by tall palms and verdant shrubs.

 Along the garden’s many tranquil paths, you’ll encounter antique statues shrouded by fragrant flowers, quiet lounge areas with patio furniture, and monkeys darting above the treetops.
 Here, you can spend a romantic afternoon with a picnic, and spot hummingbirds hovering above the blooming flower beds.